silitics/rugpi/www/docs/bakery/index.md

 Rugix Bakery implements a build process that generates build artifacts from layers created by executing recipes.

 **Example: Two Device Variants.**
 Assume you have an application that you want to integrate into a Debian-based system and then deploy to two different device variants.
-In Rugix Bakery, you would define a layer for your application building upon a Debian base layer.
-The device-specific modifications will then be realized by a layer per device variant using the application layer as a base.
+In Rugix Bakery, you would define a layer for your application building upon a Debian parent layer.
+The device-specific modifications will then be realized by a layer per device variant using the application layer as a parent.
 Finally Rugix Bakery will generate a full system image for initial provisioning and a Rugix Ctrl update bundle for each variant, respectively.
 The figure bellow shows the corresponding build tree with the final build artifacts at the bottom.

 <p>
 ```mermaid